 Background and History

 The 1894-S Barber Dime is one of the great rarities of American coinage.
 Besides having an original mintage believed to be just 24 pieces, this issue is surrounded by mystery, with the precise circumstances of its creation unknown.
 No other Barber type coin can boast such absolute rarity and intrigue.
-The value of the coin is similarly impressive, with most examples typically changing hands for more than $1 million each.
+The value of the coin is similarly impressive, with most examples typically changing hands for prices in excess of $1 million.

 The Barber Dime was introduced in 1892, when it replaced the long running Seated Liberty design.
 Named for its designer Charles E. Barber, the obverse features the head of Liberty facing to the right and adorned with a cap and laurel wreath.
 The inscription UNITED STATES OF AMERICA surrounds, with the date beneath.
 The reverse design remained the same as the prior series, consisting of an agricultural wreath with the denomination ONE DIME placed at center.
 The mint mark appears below the base of the wreath.